-Assemble in reverse order ensuring that no dirt or foreign objects enter the assembly and replace the spring dowel.
-Align any indent marks on the differential casing halves, refit the crownwheel, fit new lockwashers, torque up the nuts and bend over the lockwashers.
+Assemble in reverse order ensuring that no dirt or foreign objects enter the assembly.
+Align any indent marks on the differential casing halves, refit the cap headed screws and spring washers, torque up the screws.
+Refit the crownwheel, fit new lockwashers, torque up the nuts and bend over the lockwashers.